Canner/vulcan-sql/README.md

 🚀 **Accelerate**

-VulcanSQL uses DuckDB as a caching layer, boosting your query speed and API response time .
+VulcanSQL uses DuckDB as a caching layer, boosting your query speed and reducing API response time.
 This means faster, smoother data APIs for you and less strain on your data sources.

 🔥 **Deploy**